rubo77/Lalumo/dev/plan.md

 - Bug fixed: For progress 30-39, exact chord (type + transpose) is now prevented from repeating directly; logic now persists and checks both type and transpose.
 - User request: Fix menu auto-close logic so that it triggers when exactly one normal (non-debug) menu item is present, regardless of the number of debug items.
 - Menu auto-close logic updated and build completed; now auto-closes when exactly one normal menu item is present, or if none then exactly one debug item.
+- Confirmed: Both resetProgress() functions in app.js and pitches.js were unused and have been removed from the codebase.
+- Cheatcode logic in app.js was broken for all formats, including secondary value handling and "direct:" paths; user requested removal of "direct:" support and added debug logging to show exactly which localStorage variable is being changed by the cheatcode handler.
+Code and documentation were updated for accurate cheatcode handling and improved debug output.
+- Cheatcode logic improved: "direct:" format removed, detailed debug logging added for all progress-setting operations.
+- Note: User identified duplicate copyReferralCode functions (one async, one not) in app.js and requested clarification/removal of the unused one.
+- Bug: Error in cheatcode handler: TypeError: this.updateProgressFromStorage is not a function.
+Needs investigation/fix.
+- User requested to simplify cheatcode handler: remove all manual component/UI reload code and just use window.location.reload() after applying a cheatcode.
+- Note: User identified duplicate setupHighOrLowMode_1_1 functions in pitches.js and pitches/1_1_high_or_low.js and requested to determine which is used and remove the other.
+- Note: User reported that on Android, after clicking the "high or low" choice buttons (1_1 activity, index.html:L412-L439) or the play button (index.html:L405-L410), the box shadow/focus ring remains visible, unlike in web where focus is removed.
+This is a UI bug affecting touch/blur handling on Android and needs a cross-platform fix (possibly programmatically blurring or removing focus after click/tap).
+- Fix: Added a cross-platform blur/focus handler (blurElement) in index.html to ensure focus is removed on both web and Android for high/low choice and play buttons in 1_1 activity.
+- Issue: Box shadow/focus ring still persists on Android Chrome after blurElement; adding debug logging to investigate why blur is not working as intended.
+- Result: Debug logging confirms blurElement is called and all steps execute, but on Android Chrome the button remains visually focused (box shadow persists) even after all programmatic blur attempts.
+- New requirement: Focus should remain for ~1 second after click, then blur (not immediate blur).
+- New bug: After 1s, blur occurs for a tenth of a second, but the border/focus ring reappears on the button (Android Chrome); need to diagnose why focus returns after blur.
+- Fix: Aggressive permanent focus style removal works for high/low buttons, but play button still shows opacity background after blur; need to diagnose and fix this specific case.
+- New bug: After 1s, blur occurs for a tenth of a second, but the border/focus ring reappears on the button (Android Chrome); need to diagnose why focus returns after blur.

 ## Task List
 - [x] Add debug logging to show the actual transpose value used for playback